beginner-corp/blog.begin.com/src/views/posts/2018-03-06-lets-begin.md

 ---
-title: Let’s Begin!
+title: ☀️ Let’s Begin!
 image: 'image.png'
 category: uncategorized
-description: Today’s tools for managing work are broken
+description: Today’s tools for managing work are broken.
+You love your team and your teammates.
+You want to do your best work, and help everyone do their best work, too.
 author: 'Ryan Block'
 avi: 'ryan.png'
 readtime: '6 mins'